department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/navigation-link/appointments-mhv-on-va-gov-release-plan-tasks.md

 - The Appooinemnts FE team will turn on the feature toggle 100% to all users in production on Tuesday, October 3, 2023.
 The MHV on VA.gov try me banner is expected to go live on Thursday, October 5, 2023.
 - MHV static landing page to go out live on _____.
 - Public Websites widget link to the new URL is under the Appointments FE feature toggle `va_online_scheduling_breadcrumb_url_update`
-- Authenticated Experience MyVA widget link to the new URL is under the Appointments FE toggle `va_online_scheduling_breadcrumb_url_update`
+- Authenticated Experience MyVA widget (non-Cerner) link to the new URL is under the Appointments FE toggle `va_online_scheduling_breadcrumb_url_update`

 ## Tasks
 - [ ] Simi (add any deployment tasks for the team if applicable)